 – The Liberal Democrats manifesto

-The centre-left party is willing to spend £100bn to tackle climate change specifically – that’s 43 times more than the Conservatives have budgeted for the environment as a whole.
+The centre-left party was willing to spend £100bn to tackle climate change specifically – seven times more than the Conservatives have budgeted for the environment as a whole.

-The Lib Dems also want all new cars and small vans to be electric by 2030, and are aiming to plant 60 million trees per year by 2025 (300 million overall).
+The Lib Dems also wanted all new cars and small vans to be electric by 2030, and were aiming to plant 60 million trees per year by 2025 (300 million overall).
 That’s twice as many as the Conservatives, but less than half the 700 million trees proposed by the Greens.